hamzabawumia/The-Parenting-Marathon/age-20.md

 What is happening at age 20?
 Brief summary of development.

 ## 🧠 Development Focus
-- Cognitive growth
-- Emotional changes
-- Social skills
+- Life Skills
+- Good Decision Making Skills

 ## ❤️ Parenting Tips
 - Tip 1